WELCOMING, HISTORIC, LAID-BACK

 Things to do

 Feast on tasty Creole fare at longtime Elizabeth hangout Cajun Queen.
 The restaurant, set up in a 100-year-old abode, cranks out etouffee, shrimp and grits, jambalaya and live jazz every night of the week.
 Looking for something more international?
-Try upscale French restaurant Fig Tree, also in a renovated home, or Luca Modern Italian Kitchen.
+Try upscale French restaurant Fig Tree, also in a renovated home.
+That same Seventh Street strip is also home to The Stanley, a high-end, farm-to-table restaurant from James Beard Award semifinalist Paul Verica.
 Round out the evening grooving to live music at the no-frills Visulite Theatre.
 One of Charlotte’s oldest and still-operating music halls, the Visulite, formerly a movie theater, stages unforgettable indie, rock, country and blues shows in an intimate listening room.